pink88/Tuiss2HA/README.md

 # Tuiss2HA
 This adds support for Tuiss Smartview BLE blinds.
 These blinds use bluetooth low energy and are controlled through a simple cover interface.
-Home Assistant due to limitations in the Tuiss platform itself.
 This integration does not support RF control.

 ## Supported Tuiss Hardware Versions and Prerequisites ##
-Both known hardware versions from Tuiss (purchased from UK retailer Blinds2go) are compatible with this integration, but all Tuiss Smartview compatable blinds should be.
-All blinds should be added to the Tuiss Smartview app before connecting to Home Assistant, following the set up instruction to pair and to set the upper and lower limits.

-Known working hardware versions:
+The following hardeare versions have been tested and confirmed as working, but other versions should be supoorted.

 - TS3000: has an external battery pack that must be connected to the blind before use via a cable.
 It is charged with a DC barrel plug.
 - TS5200: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
 Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
 First seen in blinds supplied from March 2025.

+Before xonncting a blind to Home Assistant, first add the blind to the Tuiss Smartview app and follow the set up instruction to pair and to set the upper and lower limits.

 ## Installation and adding your first device ##
 1. Complete the setup of your blind in the Tuiss Smartview app